darwingp/darwin/README.md

 ## Terminology

-*testcase* -> A function that takes a final Push state and returns a numerical error value.
+*testcase* -> A function that takes a final Push state and returns either
+	      1. A numerical error value.
+	      2. A map with a key :error.
+All non-:error keys are assimilated into the individual being tested.

 *inputs* -> A list of input values to be used to create the :input attribute on an individual.
 	    Order matters.